-To avoid an electrical shock hazard, which can result in serious injury or death, ensure that all electrical power to the system is turned off before approaching, inspecting or troubleshooting any leaking valves or plumbing that may have caused other electrical devices in the surrounding area to get wet.
+Never approach, inspect or attempt to troubleshoot any leaking valves or plumbing without turning off all electrical power to the system.
+Failure to turn off all electrical power can result in electrical shock, serious injury or death.
+Ensure that all electrical power to the system is turned off before approaching, inspecting or troubleshooting any leaking valves or plumbing that may have caused other electrical devices in the surrounding area to get wet.